arambazamba/ng-adv/demos/08-reusability/02-nx/readme.md

 nx test tutorial-app
 ```

-Update the app.component.spec.ts to allow the test to pass and re-run the test:
+Update the `apps/tutorial-app/src/appapp.component.spec.ts` to allow the test to pass and re-run the test:

 ```typescript
 it('should render title', () => {